jzanetti/June_NZ/doc/comorbidities.rst

 .. note::

-    ``comorbidity`` is used as one of the parameters for determining the susceptibility of an individual (together with the intensity, and the default susceptibility of target virus).
+    ``comorbidity`` is used as one of the parameters for determining the symptom severity of an individual.

     The prevalence of background diseases (comorbidity) for each age & gender group :math:`C_{i,(a,g)}` (:math:`i` means the comorbidity type, :math:`a` and :math:`g` represent age and gender group, respectively).
 The intensity of each background diseases is :math:`M_i` (:math:`i` means the comorbidity type).